donma/C-SharpNBitcoinStepByStep/README.md

 ## C# + NBitcoin + QBitNinja.Client to make Bitcoin Transaction and other operations

-To make a bitcoin transaction from zero.
+To use C# making  bitcoin transaction from zero.

 ## Detail :